cfanatic/someip-protocol-fuzzer/README.md

 ## Fuzzing

-Execute the service on VM #1 by running `./response`, and the fuzzer on VM #2 by running `sudo python3 main.py`.
+Execute the service on VM #1 and the fuzzer on VM #2 as described above.

 Following process takes place, including a periodic heartbeat mechanism implemented as ping/pong exchange: